|Cumberland Regional Board of Education |

 It is the duty of the clerical staff member to advise the Chief School Administrator in writing and to provide required documentation no later than September 30 of each year, in accordance with existing Board Policy.

-15.6 The hourly rate for assignments that do not involve teaching high school students shall be $25.00 for 2005-2006 and $30.00 effective 2006-2007, with the exception of chaperoning school dances.
+15.6 The hourly rate for assignments that do not involve teaching high school students shall be $25.00 with the exception of chaperoning school dances.
 Teaching staff members who act as chaperones from the beginning to the end of school dances shall be paid $25.00 per night.
 Attendance as a chaperone shall remain voluntary.
 There shall be four paid chaperones approved by the principal attending each dance, although any faculty member is welcome to attend without compensation.
 An advisor to a school group sponsoring a dance shall not be considered as a chaperone and shall not be eligible for any additional compensation.

 15.7 The attached salary guides are incorporated herein by reference and shall control compensation of employees for the duration of this agreement.

 16.1 Any eligible employee who does not become a member of the Cumberland Regional Education Association within thirty (30) days of hiring will be required to pay a representation fee to the Association for that

 membership year.
 The purpose of this fee will be to offset the employee’s per capita cost of services rendered by the Association as majority representative.

 16.2.1 Prior to the beginning of each membership year, the Cumberland Regional Education Association will notify the Board in writing of the amount of regular membership dues, initiation fees and assessments charged by the Association to its own members for that membership year.
 The representation fee to be paid by nonmembers will be determined by the New Jersey Education Association in accordance with the law.